AnthonyDiGirolamo/todotxt-machine/README.md

 Config File
 -----------

-You can tell todotxt-machine to use the same todo.txt file whenever it starts up by adding a `file` entry to the ~/.todotxt-machinerc file.
+You can tell todotxt-machine to use the same todo.txt file whenever it starts up by adding a ``file`` entry to the ~/.todotxt-machinerc file.
+If you want to archive completed tasks, you can specify a done.txt file using an ``archive`` entry.
 You can also set you preferred colorscheme or even define new themes.
 Here is a short example:

     [settings]
     file = ~/todo.txt